-A dynamic link library (DLL) is a collection of small programs, any of which can be called when needed by a larger program that is running in the computer.
-The small program that lets the larger program communicate with a specific device such as a printer or scanner is often packaged as a DLL program (usually referred to as a DLL file).
+A dynamic link library (DLL) is a collection of small programs that can be loaded when needed by larger programs and used at the same time.
+The small program lets the larger program communicate with a specific device, such as a printer or scanner.
+It is often packaged as a DLL program, which is usually referred to as a DLL file.
 DLL files that support specific device operation are known as device drivers.

-The advantage of DLL files is that, because they don't get loaded into random access memory (RAM) together with the main program, space is saved in RAM.
-When and if a DLL file is needed, then it is loaded and run.
-For example, as long as a user of Microsoft Word is editing a document, the printer DLL file does not need to be loaded into RAM.
-If the user decides to print the document, then the Word application causes the printer DLL file to be loaded and run.
+The advantage of DLL files is space is saved in random access memory (RAM) because the files don't get loaded into RAM together with the main program.
+When a DLL file is needed, it is loaded and run.
+For example, as long as a user is editing a document in Microsoft Word, the printer DLL file does not need to be loaded into RAM.
+If the user decides to print the document, the Word application causes the printer DLL file to be loaded and run.